RobertoIV/py_wifi_drone/README.md

 You can run the pygame keyboard controller simply by calling `python dronekeyboard.py`

 ## Known issues
 The video streaming isn't perfect and has some artifacting and delays.
 On the app, the artifacting isn't present, so there should be a way to fix it.

+Also it uses python's threading module which isn't true threading due to the GIL and should use processes instread.

 This repo is forked from here: https://github.com/voorloopnul/drone-fq777-954